Shruti267/coursera-ruby-on-rails-web-services-and-integration-with-mongodb/README.md

 Week 1
 Introduction to NoSQL and MongoDB
-[x] Module 1: Introduction to MongoDB, Mongo-Ruby API, and CRUD 3 min [x] Github Repository for Module 1 10 min
+[x] Welcome to Module 1: Introduction to MongoDB, Mongo-Ruby API, and CRUD 3 min [x] Github Repository for Module 1 10 min
 [x] Introduction to NoSQL 12 min
 [x] Categories of NoSQL 8 min